 She says: “I am interested in urban landscapes, through the language generated by digital media.
 While I transit cities, I make video recordings from which I extract several individual frames.
 After enlarging these interlaced frames, I generate a synthetic landscape, with rhythms and colours typical to each urban experience.
 I present my research through printings and experimental videos with an aesthetic that dialogues with Latino American Geometric Abstraction.
 I have made various series, each from a different city, including Caracas, Maracaibo, Boston, New York and now Miami”.

-Elizabeth Cemborain will show her synthetic landscapes in Encounters that have been produced after working with interlaced still frames from video recordings taken while transiting Caracas, Venezuela.
+Elizabeth Cemborain showed her synthetic landscapes in Encounters in 2017 that have been produced after working with interlaced still frames from video recordings taken while transiting Caracas, Venezuela.
 The series was generated after driving to the centre of the city, looking for an urban experience.
 Caracas’ Central Park is a huge concrete complex, with two high office towers and some residential units.
 It is a special architectural site and my works capture a new perspective on this extraordinary place.